The Theory of Economic Complexity: Conclusion

 \section{Conclusion}

+For long, economic complexity has attempted to study economic development using methods that are agnostic about the exact nature of factors of production.
+In this paper, we contributed to this goal by providing an analytical foundation for the economic complexity index ($ECI$) and showing that it can indeed be considered an estimate of the combined presence of undefined or unknown factors of production.

+In particular, we used a Kremer-Shockley production function as generative mapping from latent capability profiles to observable activity-level output and specialization patterns.
+The relevant question was not whether aggregate output can be represented by a smooth function of aggregate inputs, but what kinds of specialization matrices arise when locations differ in their capabilities and activities differ in their requirements.
+In this sense, the production function was a formal device for connecting unobserved capabilities to the observed matrices used in economic complexity analysis.\\

-In this paper, we provided an analytical foundation for the economic complexity index ($ECI$) starting from a production function.
-For the single-capability model, we were able to derive its key eigenvectors analytically and show that $ECI$ is a statistic separating economies among those with an above- and below-average probability of having a capability.
-We then extended this result numerically to a multi-capability setting to show that $ECI$ is as a monotonic estimator of an economy’s average capability endowment—even when a substantial share of the capabilities are randomly assigned.
-In the multi-capability model, $ECI$ is no longer a discrete measure separating low from high capability economies, but a monotonic transformation of the average capability endowment of an economy.
-These findings differentiate $ECI$ from measures of diversity, which peak for capability endowments below the maximum (they are non-monotonic functions of $r_c$), and thus are non-ideal estimates of the complexity of an economy.
-These results validate $ECI$ as a measure of composition or complexity, since they show the eigenvector captures information about an economy being endowed with multiple capabilities, regardless of how these capabilities are defined.\\
+Indeed, for the single-capability model, we could derive the key eigenvector analytically and show that $ECI$ separates economies among those with an above- and below-average probability of having the capability.
+We then extended this result numerically to a multi-capability setting to show that $ECI$ is a monotonic estimator of an economy’s average capability level--even when a substantial share of the capabilities are randomly assigned.
+In the multi-capability model, $ECI$ is no longer a discrete measure separating low from high capability economies, but a monotonic transformation of the average capability level of an economy that recovers the first singular vector of the capability matrix $r_{cb}$. \\

+These findings differentiate $ECI$ from measures of diversity, which peak for capability levels below the maximum (they are non-monotonic functions of $r_c$), and thus are non-ideal estimates of the complexity of an economy.
+These results validate $ECI$ as a measure of composition or complexity, since they show the eigenvector captures information about an economy having multiple capabilities, regardless of how these capabilities are defined. \\